joonty/memegen/README.md

 This plugin for Jenkins/Hudson creates a meme (using the [memegenerator.net] API) when the build fails, returns back to normal, or all the time - you choose.
 The meme is then posted on the project and build page.
 You can also configure which images are used, and supply the text that goes on them.
 A random meme is chosen from your collection each time.

 ### Installation
+By far the easiest way to install this plugin is through the Jenkins update center.

-Download [memegen.hpi](/downloads/joonty/memegen/memegen.hpi) from the downloads section.
+However, if you're feeling cheeky, download [memegen.hpi](/downloads/joonty/memegen/memegen.hpi) from the downloads section.
 You can then either copy it to `/var/lib/hudson/plugins/` on your Jenkins/Hudson server or upload it using the advanced tab of the plugin manager.
 Then give Jenkins a restart to activate the plugin.

 ### Configuration